-However, CSLB does have reciprocity agreements with Arizona, Louisiana, and Nevada.
-Under certain conditions the CSLB registrar may waive the written trade exam for a contractor licensed from one of these states; CSLB evaluates requests for reciprocity on a case-by-case basis.
+However, CSLB does have reciprocity agreements with some other states.
+Under certain circumstances the CSLB registrar may waive the written trade exam for a contractor licensed in another state; CSLB evaluates requests for reciprocity on a case-by-case basis.
 Applicants must take and pass the CSLB law and business exam and undergo certification of relevant work experience.